1] Can I enroll my child during the school year?

 2] What are the pre-requisites?

-Every student who has a good knowledge of French can enroll in our classes.
+A form of prior consistent immersion is required for all our students wether through a relative, living in a French-speaking country or through part or full time immersion program or school.
+Our older students (7 and up) need basic to advanced level reading skills depending on the age.
 Upon pre-enrollment and for all new students, we schedule a pre-assessment session.
-Through some informal and written activities, our experienced teachers will have a better understanding of the student's proficiency.
-Our goal is to evaluate the kids’ French proficiency and place them in the best group.
+Through some informal conversation and written activities, our experienced teachers will have a better understanding of the student's proficiency.
+Our goal is to evaluate the kids’ French proficiency and place them in the best level.

 3] Can my child give it a try?